Rule 40. Petition for Panel Rehearing

-(a) Time to File; Contents; Answer; Action by the Court if Granted.
+(a) Time to File; Contents; Response; Action by the Court if Granted.

 (1) Time.
 Unless the time is shortened or extended by order or local rule, a petition for panel rehearing may be filed within 14 days after entry of judgment.
 But in a civil case, unless an order shortens or extends the time, the petition may be filed by any party within 45 days after entry of judgment if one of the parties is: